fenq26/fenq26/ReadMe.md

 # Fenq26
 Just a Dev😁

-Someone who experiments, builds, and understands how things work.Someone who experiments, builds, and understands how things work.
+Someone who experiments, builds, and understands how things work.
 ---

 ### Core Skills